SIMOHAMMED22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that removes all letters c and C from input.

 Write a script that reverse its input.rev
-Write a script that displays all users and their home directories, sorted by users.: awk -F: '{ print $1 " : " $6 }' /etc/passwd | sort
+Write a script that displays all users and their home directories, sorted by users . : cut -d : -f 1,6 /etc/passwd